GrammaticalFramework/comp-syntax-gu-mlt/lectures/lecture-n-1/slides.md

 ![](img/machamp.png)

 1. annotate a small treebank for your language of choice (started yesterday)
-2. train a parser-tagger on a reference UD treebank (tomorrow, or who knows maybe even today: installation)
+2. __train a parser-tagger on a reference UD treebank__ (tomorrow, or maybe even today: installation)
 3. evaluate it on your treebank

 # Sources/further reading